torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 PELT assumes that frequency will always increase as the signals grow to ensure there's always some idle time on the CPU.
-But with UCLAMP_MAX, this frequency increase will be prevented which can lead to no idle time in some circumstances.
-When there's no idle time, a task will stuck in a busy loop, which would result in util_avg being 1024.
+But with UCLAMP_MAX, this frequency increase will be prevented which can lead to anal idle time in some circumstances.
+When there's anal idle time, a task will stuck in a busy loop, which would result in util_avg being 1024.

-Combing with issue described below, this can lead to unwanted frequency spikes when severely capped tasks share the rq with a small non capped task.
+Combing with issue described below, this can lead to unwanted frequency spikes when severely capped tasks share the rq with a small analn capped task.

 As an example if task p, which have: